KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ### D-H Notation
 <div align="justify">

-**Jacques Denavit** and **Richard Hartenberg** introduced this convention in 1955 to standardize the coordinate frames for spatial linkages.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Jacques Denavit** and **Richard Hartenberg** introduced this convention in 1955 to standardize the coordinate frames for spatial linkages.
 D-H Notation is used to solve the forward kinematics of a mechanical manipulator.
 </div>

 <div align="justify">